-Before I met Mike 12 years ago I also judged those who rode motorcycles, especially if they had a tatoo.
-So much for that judgment!
-I have learned quite a bit about how to experience true personal freedom by living with Mike and by moving away from cities.
+Mike rode a Gold Wing when I first met him.
+Before I fell in love with him 12 years ago, I judged those who rode motorcycles, especially if they had a tatoo.
+So much for that judgment… I have learned quite a bit about how to experience true personal freedom by living with Mike and by moving away from cities.
 How do we benefit from judging ourselves and others?
 We don’t.

 Want to know more about the changes you may go through by leaving city life behind?
 After checking out Cuenca Ecuador, we left suburban Fort Collins forever in 2014 to build a passive solar home in rural southern Colorado.
 Today we enjoy the amazing advantages of solar heating plus a 180 view of the Sangre de Cristo range!